JetBrains/marketplace-docs/topics/paid-plugins-general-info/feedback.md

 [//]: # (title: How do I provide feedback?)

 We are looking forward to hearing back from you about our Marketplace project!
-We would be very glad to discuss terms and conditions of the marketplace, as well as the technical solution.
+We would be very glad to discuss terms and conditions of the Marketplace, as well as the technical solution.

 We've set up a couple of channels to gather feedback on the Marketplace: